Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 Sort of like Scotch, which isn’t too surprising since that is the initial inspiration, although they have now evolved to take on their own character.
 They are bold and complex, but are also very well balanced.
 There are some, such as Nikka Coffey Grain Whisky, which share more flavor notes with bourbon than with Scotch.

-Things to Consider: In 2015 a Japanese whisky (Yamazaki Single Malt Sherry Cask 2013) was named the best whisky in the world by Jim Murray’s Whisky Bible, a prominent guide to the world’s whisk(e)y rankings.
-The Japanese style of whisky making can be summed up in the phrase “Continuous refinement”.
+Things to Consider: In 2015 Jim Murray’s Whisky Bible, a prominent guide to the world’s whisk(e)y rankings, named a Japanese whisky (Yamazaki Single Malt Sherry Cask 2013) the best whisky in the world.
+“Continuous refinement” can sum up Japanese whisky making.
 Always tweaking and trying to perfect the process, it is no wonder they are not staying static and are now producing some of the best whiskies in the world.

 Other Fun Whisk(e)y Facts: